richard-gm/Spotify_ETL/readme.md

 # Spotify ETL

-The aim of this project is to create a date-pipeline to ETL data from the spotify's API
+The aim of this project is to create a date-pipeline (ETL data) from the spotify's API to a SQLite db The script has to be executed manually but feel free to host it and make it run every day to get more data

 Get your Spotify API token here: https://developer.spotify.com/console/get-recently-played/